-- 1. The technical review of applications verifies: - a) The Cemetery is eligible for program funding. - b) The applicant organization is eligible for the selected project type. - c) For Projects that require physical access to the Cemetery, that the applicant, if not the owner, has the permission of the Property Owner to conduct the proposed Project on the owner's property and that the owner is in concurrence with the application, or in the absence of Property Owner concurrence, documentation of the right to maintain the cemetery pursuant to Section 704.08, Florida Statutes, which shall be documented by a court order. - d) That the proposed Project is consistent with selected project type and the purpose of the Abandoned African-American Cemeteries Grant program. - e) That the Project Budget does not include non-allowable expenses. - f) All supporting documentation has been provided. - 2.
+- 1. The technical review of applications verifies: - a) The Cemetery is eligible for program funding. - b) The applicant organization is eligible for the selected project type. - c) For Projects that require physical access to the Cemetery, that the applicant, if not the owner, has the permission of the Property Owner to conduct the proposed Project on the owner's property and that the owner is in concurrence with the application, or in the absence of Property Owner concurrence, documentation of the right to maintain the cemetery pursuant to Section 704.08, Florida Statutes, which shall be documented by a court order-or a notification to the Department of Financial Services in accordance with 497.284, Florida Statutes. - d) That the proposed Project is consistent with selected project type and the purpose of the Abandoned African-American Cemeteries Grant program. - e) That the Project Budget does not include non-allowable expenses. - f) All supporting documentation has been provided. - 2.
 Only documents that are provided in response to requests for clarification from staff will be considered after the application deadline.
 If necessary, a request for information will be sent with a certain response deadline.
 Such requests will be made in writing to the applicant via the DOS Grants website using the contact information provided in the application.
 These requests are to clarify the information already submitted in the application.
 Responses received after the established deadline will not be accepted and the application will be presented to the Council by Division staff as submitted, along with staff recommendations on how to address the outstanding issues.
 Clarifications will become an official part of the application.